bknowles/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 Use a version control system for your Chef Repository where the cookbooks are stored.

 Community best practice is Git.
-However, other DVCS are common.
-Use the preferred tool for your organization.

-It is beyond the scope of this course to discuss version control strategies in depth.
+However, it is beyond the scope of this course to discuss version control strategies in depth.

 Storing a cookbook in version control does not make it available to Chef.
 It must be uploaded to the Chef Server.
+There are plugins to make this easier.

+.notes IMO, if you're not using git and you want to share any of your work publicly, then you're shooting yourself in the foot before you start the race.
+Best practice is to use one git repo per cookbook for all cookbooks to be shared publicly.

 # Nodes and Chef Server